peterrichards-lr/liferay-3rd-party-demo-website/README.md

 ## Configuration

 An appropriate .env file needs to be created.
 The .env.example provides more information on what this file needs to include.
+The values within this file assume Liferay is being used as the OAuth2 authentication server but they can easily be changed to accommodate another OAuth2 provider.

 ## Liferay Configuration